What to consider when arranging a funeral or cremation in Idaho?

 There is no legal requirement, or state law, stipulating that the deceased has to be embalmed.
 Idaho law requires that a body be refrigerated or embalmed if the final disposition is not conducted within 24 hours.
 If the deceased needs shipping, embalming may be required, or if death was due to a communicable disease and a viewing is being held.

 Embalming is required if a public service is to be held, and the deceased would be removed from refrigeration for a period exceeding 6 hours.

 Can I conduct a home funeral in Idaho?

 Conducting your own ‘home funeral’ is a very personal way of saying goodbye.
-It is perfectly legal to conduct a home funeral in Idaho, without requiring the services of a funeral director.
-This would mean that you would need to file the death certificate and obtain a burial or cremation permit.
+It is perfectly legal to conduct a home funeral in Idaho without requiring the services of a funeral director.
+This would mean you must file the death certificate and obtain a burial or cremation permit.

 If you wish to bury your loved one at home on your own land and establish a family cemetery, you must first check with the local planning commission about any local zoning.
-You would need to draw up a map of the property showing the burial ground and file it with the property deed and provide disclosure of the burial if you sell the property.
+You would need to draw up a map of the property showing the burial ground, file it with the property deed, and provide disclosure of the burial if you sell the property.

 How do I get a death certificate in Idaho?

 The death certificate is generally prepared and filed by the funeral director.
 In Idaho, it must be filed with a local registrar within 5 days after the death and before the cremation or burial takes place.
 [Statute § 39-260] The funeral director will need all the personal information about the deceased in order to file the death certificate.
 He can order you multiple copies (if required for settling the deceased’s estate), or you can order additional copies yourself at a later date.
 The original death certificate is filed in the county where the death occurred.